 Our artwork is derived from the most talented fine artists around the world.
 For our limited edition botanical publications we use contemporary artists showcased by the likes of Shirley Sherwood, whose Gallery of Botanical Art at the famous Kew Gardens is the only purpose-designed gallery of its kind dedicated exclusively to botanical art.

-Once the artwork and supporting text have been created, the next part of the important first stage falls under the direction of renowned typographic craftsman Iain Bain, who decides the format of the publication and then plans the layout of the text and images in minute detail.
+Once the artwork and supporting text have been created, the next part of the important first stage falls under the direction of typographic craftsmen, who decide the format of the publication and plan the layout of the text and images in minute detail.

 Handmade books have traditionally always had ornamental head and tail pieces as well as illustrated end papers, which form one of the great attractions of early works decorated by hand and help harmonise the style of the book.

 For this purpose we use the services of artist and illustrator Richard Shirley Smith.